 Ex-Post Evaluation: Environmental Services Program (ESP)

-The Indonesia Environmental Services Program (ESP) was implemented between 2004 and 2010 under the leadership of Development Alternatives, Inc. (DAI).
-The program worked with the government, private sector, NGOs, community groups, and other stakeholders to improve the management of water resources and expand access to safe water by strengthening watershed management and delivery of key environmental services, including clean water supply, wastewater collection and treatment, and solid waste management.
+The Indonesia Environmental Services Program (ESP), implemented between 2004 and 2010, worked with the government, private sector, NGOs, community groups, and other stakeholders to improve the management of water resources and expand access to safe water by strengthening watershed management and delivery of key environmental services, including clean water supply, wastewater collection and treatment, and solid waste management.

 The sustainability of municipal water utility capacity building efforts is critical to the provision of safe, piped water to urban populations, yet the WASH sector lacks substantial research on the subject.
 This evaluation helps fill that knowledge gap by examining the sustainability of water utility capacity building, microcredit, and financial outcomes associated ESP.
 Specifically it looked at: